Ohems/binary-tree-to-pstricks/README.md

 BTPST has been designed and tested with binary trees in mind, but also features untested support for N-trees.
 This is because the underlying system doesn't really care about the node child counts and all algorithms used in the project should work with N-trees as well.

-BTPST has been developed an exercise for a course at the Technical University of Tampere and the developers offer no support or functioning guarantees for the code.
+BTPST has been developed as an exercise for a course at the Technical University of Tampere and the developers offer no support or functioning guarantees for the code.
 Use at your own risk.